hcartiaux/dotfiles/README.md

 ## Environment

-I am running primarily on Archlinux, otherwise on Debian so these config files will likely work on your system, eventually with a little tweaking.
+I use primarily Archlinux, otherwise Debian and OpenBSD, so these config files will likely work on your system, possibly with a little tweaking.

 ## BUGS